darkn3rd/script-tut/batch/README.md

 ## Overview

 This covers the Windows Command Shell, sometimes referred to as BATCH due to the similarity with historical DOS operating system.
+Windows Command Shell scripts will end with the ```.CMD``` extension, but the environment will also execute scripts with the ```.BAT``` extension as well.

 ## History